EnglishMagyarRomânăPolskiРусскийFrançaisDeutsch

 Continuation Bet Success Factor #1 – Number of Opponents

 The bigger the number of opponents active in the hand on the flop the lower the chance that your continuation bet will succeed.
 Against a single opponent you can expect to win the pot more than half the time, against 4 or 5 opponents your success rate can plummet to 20%.
-If you missed the flop completely 1 or 2 opponents is best.
+If you missed the flop completely 1 or a maximum of 2 opponents is best.

 Continuation Bet Success Factor #2 – How Big You Make Your Bet